Why is constrained neural language generation particularly challenging?: Constrained NLG Methods

-CTRL \cite{keskar2019ctrl} uses control codes to trigger the generation of texts that meets user-defined constraints on domain, style, topics, dates, entities, relationships between entities, plot points, and task-related behavior.
-The pre-defined codes are appended to the beginning of raw text sequences to define task-specific data at training time and create controllable task-specific behaviour at sampling time.
-Decoding Experts (DExperts) \cite{liudexperts} is a decoding-time method for constrained text generation which combines a pretrained language model with both an “expert” and “anti-expert” language model in a product of experts.
+CTRL \citep{keskar2019ctrl} uses control codes to generate texts that meet user-defined constraints on domain, style, topics, dates, entities, relationships between entities, plot points, and task-related behavior.
+These pre-defined codes are appended at the beginning of raw text sequences to define task-specific training data and create controllable task-specific behaviour at sampling time.
+Similarly, fine-grained semantic control codes are used to steer generation towards targeted attributes \citep{ross2022tailor}.
+Decoding Experts (DExperts) \citep{liu2021dexperts} is a decoding-time method for constrained text generation which combines a pre-trained language model with both an “expert” and “anti-expert” language model in a product of experts.
 The “expert” models desirable aspects of the generated text (for eg., positive sentiment), while the “anti-expert” plays the antagonistic role of modeling undesirable attributes to be avoided (for eg., toxicity); each one of the three language models is conditioned on the same user prompt.
-While the method highlights the promise of customizing decoding from pretrained language models in safe and efficient ways, gathering large amounts of toxic data to model undersirable attributes may be challenging.
-In general, adding negativity to a positive prompt is a much easier task than adding a positive turn to a negative prompt \cite{madotto2020plug}.
+While the method highlights the promise of customizing decoding from pre-trained language models in safe and efficient ways, gathering large amounts of toxic data to model undesirable attributes may be challenging.
+In general, adding negativity to a positive prompt is a much easier task than adding a positive turn to a negative prompt \citep{madotto2020plug}.
+Augmenting the set of positive examples commonly used for LLM training with a set of negative examples, i.e. completions given a prompt that a model should not generate, helps reduce the likelihood of repetitive model generations and negative tokens occuring in the output \citep{adolphs2023cringe}.
+Similarly, token-level or sequence-level objectives are used to discourage LLM models from assigning high probabilities to certain tokens or sequences \citep{lu2022quark, liu2021constrained}.
+Aligning LLM models with user preferences at inference time is important for personalizing LLM models to their users without the need to retrain the model for each new target attribute.
+SteerLLM \citep{dong2023steerlm} allows end-users to customize responses during inference by conditioning a supervised finetuned model on a multi-dimensional set of user attributes.